Sene-13/World-Layoffs-Analysis-Project/README.md

 TOP FINDINGS

-   1. The Funding Paradox : Companies with over $1B in funding (Post-IPO) still saw massive layoffs, proving that capital doesn't always equal job security
+   1. The Funding Paradox : Companies with over $1B in funding (Post-IPO) still saw massive layoffs, proving that capital doesn't always equal job security.

    2. Industry Hits : The Retail and Consumer industries were hit hardest overall during the analysed period.

 TOOLS USED

 MySQL Workbench: For writing and executing scripts.

 GitHub: For version control and documentation.

+HOW TO REPLICATE

+1. Load the raw_table_layoffs.csv into your MySQL environment.
+2. Run the world_layoffs_cleaning_project.sql script to prepare the data.
+3. Run world_layoffs_analysis.sql to view the final insights.